 The seat was first won by the UAP’s William Hutchinson in 1937.
 Hutchinson had previously held the neighbouring seat of Indi.
 Hutchinson joined the Liberal Party in 1944 and retired from Parliament at the 1949 election.
 Frank Davis then held it until 1966, when Alan Jarman won the seat.
 Jarman was defeated by John Saunderson (ALP) in 1983.
 Saunderson moved to the new seat of Aston in 1984, when Julian Beale won the seat for the Liberals.

 Beale was succeded in 1990 by Ken Aldred.
 Aldred had previously been elected at the 1983 Bruce by-election and held Bruce until the 1990 redistribution.
 Aldred was disendorsed before the 1996 election after raising conspiracy theories in Parliament, based on documents supplied by the Citizens Electoral Council.
 Aldred was later selected by local branches to run in the marginal seat of Holt at the 2007 election before having his preselection vetoed by the state party.

 The seat was won in 1996 by Phil Barresi, who held it until his defeat in 2007 by the ALP’s Mike Symon.

 Symon held Deakin for two terms, but in 2013 he lost to Liberal candidate Michael Sukkar.
-Sukkar was re-elected in 2016.
+Sukkar has been re-elected twice.

-The Liberal Party won a majority of the two-party-preferred vote in all three areas, ranging from 53.7% in the centre to 55.5% in the east.
+The Liberal Party won 53.3% of the two-party-preferred vote in the east and 50.1% in the west, while Labor polled 50.4% in the centre.